MarcelineVQ/LockPort/README.md

 ## Utility:
 - Type `/lockport summon` to fulfill the next pending summmon request via chatwindow or macro.
-- Set a keybind to do the same in the keybinds menu.
+- You can set a keybind to do the same in the keybinds menu.

 ## Options:

 - /lockport help - Shows commands in chat.
 - /lockport show - Shows the current summon list.
+- /lockport settings - Opens the settings window.
 - /lockport zone - Enables or Disables including Zone information in summoning messages.
 - /lockport whisper - Enables or Disables whispering the target when summoning.
 - /lockport shards - Enables or Disables shard count message when you summon.
-- /lockport settings - Opens the settings window.
 - /lockport sound - Enables or Disables the sound on summon request.
+- /lockport popup - Enables or Disables showing the summon queue when a request is made.
+- /lockport say - Enables or Disables announcing the summmon in /say.

 ## To Do:
 - Make setting to change what channel your summon messages get sent to.